johnpaulretardo7-ux/HerbalDoc/blueprint.md

     - Modified the `Herb` data model to match the new JSON structure.
     - Implemented the advanced search logic in `home_screen.dart` to search across multiple fields, including the `uses` array.
     - Updated the `herb_detail_screen.dart` to display the uses as chips.
+8.  **Implemented "My List" Feature:**
+    - Added the `provider` package for state management.
+    - Created a `FavoriteProvider` to manage the list of favorite herbs.
+    - Integrated the `FavoriteProvider` into the app.
+    - Added a "favorite" button to the `HerbDetailScreen` to add/remove herbs.
+    - Created a `FavoritesScreen` to display the list of favorite herbs.
+    - Updated the `BottomNavHandler` to include the `FavoritesScreen`.
+9.  **Fixed "My List" Bug:**
+    - Resolved an issue where favorited herbs were not appearing in the "My List" screen.
+    - Overrode the `==` operator and `hashCode` in the `Herb` model to ensure correct object comparison.
+10. **Code Cleanup:**
+    - Removed an unused import from `lib/models/herb.dart`.